Abstract

 Architecture of the fully assembled TolC–YbjP–AcrABZ efflux pump.

-(A,B) Top and side view of the cryo-EM density map (3.39 Å) of the endogenous TolC– YbjP–AcrABZ complex, with the inner membrane (IM) and outer membrane (OM) boundaries indicated (black bars).
+(A,B) Top and side view of the cryo-EM density map (3.39 Å) of the endogenous TolC–YbjP–AcrABZ complex, with the inner membrane (IM) and outer membrane (OM) boundaries indicated (black bars).
 The map reveals the complete pump spanning 33 nm.
 Densities for TolC (green) are supposed to be in the OM region, AcrB (blue) in the IM region as a trimer, and six AcrA protomers (purple) forming an elongated barrel bridging TolC and AcrB.
 Three AcrZ protomers (pink) are seen at the periphery of the AcrB trimer in the IM region.
 (C,D) Cartoon models of TolC–YbjP–AcrABZ in top view and side view.
 Three AcrB protomers (blue) form a trimeric base, surrounded by six AcrA molecules (purple) and three AcrZ helices (pink).
 Each AcrB protomer consists of funnel, porter, and transmembrane domains.
 (E) Structural alignment of the two AcrA conformations (AcrA and AcrA*) reveals differences in the orientation of membrane proximal domain.
-(E) Zoomed-in view of the TolC–AcrA interface, show the tight interaction between TolC’s periplasmic helix-turn-helix motifs and AcrA’s α-helical hairpin domain.
+(F) Zoomed-in view of the TolC–AcrA interface, show the tight interaction between TolC’s periplasmic helix-turn-helix motifs and AcrA’s α-helical hairpin domain.
 (G,H) Close-up views of the interface between AcrA (purple), AcrA* (light purple), and AcrB.
-Panel (g) shows the frontal cartoon representation; panel (h) displays a 60° rotated view, highlighting the intimate packing of AcrA with AcrB.
+Panel (G) shows the frontal cartoon representation; panel (H) displays a 60° rotated view, highlighting the intimate packing of AcrA with AcrB.

 Structural rearrangements underlying TolC’s closed-to-open transition

-A comparative structural analysis of TolC in its closed and open states reveals a striking iris-like dilation mechanism at the periplasmic entrance that facilitates transition to the fully open conformation (Figures 3A-B).
+A comparative structural analysis of TolC in its closed and open states reveals a striking iris-like dilation mechanism at the periplasmic entrance that facilitates transition to the fully open conformation (Figures 3A-B)27.
 Throughout this conformational transition, the transmembrane β-barrel and α-helical barrel domains maintain remarkable structural rigidity, whereas the coiled-coil helices undergo dramatic rearrangement.
 These helices pivot around the equatorial domain, undergoing a 27° rigid-body superhelical rotation (Figure 3C), which constitutes a major structural rearrangement.
-In the closed state, a complex network of interprotomer hydrogen bonds stabilizes the structure by constricting the pore to its narrowest point at Asp396 (Figures 3D,3F).
+In the closed state, a complex network of interprotomer hydrogen bonds stabilizes the structure by constricting the pore to its narrowest point at Asp396 (Figures 3D, 3F)28,29.
 Upon disruption of this network in the open state, the pore expands significantly, reaching a diameter of approximately 2 nm (Figures 3E-F).
 Notably, YbjP remains stably association with TolC in both conformational states – the closed resting state and the open activated state (Figure 3C).
-This persistent interaction suggests that YbjP serves as a structural scaffold: anchoring TolC in the outer membrane, accommodating conformational changes during activation, and functionally compensating for TolC’s lack of intrinsic lipidation.
-These findings not only support existing models of allosteric pump activation12,17, but also suggest how E. coli might utilize YbjP to fulfill the membrane-anchoring role typically provided by intrinsic lipid modifications in other bacterial TolC homologs, such as OprM and CusC24,25.
+This persistent interaction suggests that YbjP serves as a structural scaffold: anchoring TolC in the outer membrane, accommodating conformational changes during activation, and functionally compensating for TolC’s lack of intrinsic lipidation (Figure S3).
+These findings not only support existing models of allosteric pump activation12,17,20,27,30, but also suggest how E. coli might utilize YbjP to fulfill the membrane-anchoring role typically provided by intrinsic lipid modifications in other bacterial TolC homologs, such as OprM and CusC31,32.

 (A) Side view of TolC–YbjP complex.
 TolC is closed by coiled-coil helices.
 (B) Side view of TolC–YbjP part in TolC–YbjP–AcrABZ complex.
 TolC is in open state.
 (C) Comparison of TolC in the TolC–YbjP complex (closed state, forest green) and in the TolC–YbjP–AcrABZ pump (open state, pale green).
 Upon assembly with AcrABZ, these contacts are disrupted and the TolC helices tilt outward, enlarging the aperture.
 The OM β-barrel domain remains static.
 YbjP positions are consistent in two structures.
-(D,E) Top views of TolC-YbjP in closed vs. open states.
+(D,E) Top views of TolC–YbjP in closed vs. open states.
 In the closed conformation, the coiled-coil helices bundle tightly, leaving a ∼4 Å diameter sealed pore.
 In the open state (pale green), the helices are splayed apart, creating a ∼20 Å diameter open channel.
-(F) Quantitative comparison of pore radii in closed and open TolC, as computed using HOLE software44.
+(F) Quantitative comparison of pore radii in closed and open TolC, as computed using HOLE software53.

 Mechanism of substrate transport in the AcrB module

-Structural and functional studies support an asymmetric rotary mechanism, wherein each AcrB protomer sequentially transitions through three conformational states: L (loose), T (tight), and O (open)17,27.
-This concerted conformational rotation – analogous to the functional cycling of F1F0 ATP synthase during ATP synthesis – enables continuous vectorial transport through the pump complex28.
+The AcrAB–TolC efflux system actively transports substrates against their concentration gradient, moving them from regions of low to high concentration.
+This energetically unfavorable process is driven by proton motive force (PMF), with the AcrB trimer harnessing the electrochemical potential of protons to power substrate translocation33.
+Structural and functional studies support an asymmetric rotary mechanism32, wherein each AcrB protomer sequentially transitions through three conformational states: L (loose), T (tight), and O (open)20,34.
+This concerted conformational rotation – analogous to the functional cycling of F1F0 ATP synthase during ATP synthesis – enables continuous vectorial transport through the pump complex35.

 Conformational cycling of AcrB monomers within the functional trimer.